chakra-coder/abac-spring-security/README.md

 ## How to use
 1. Build and publish this project to maven local: ``$ ./gradlew clean build publishToMavenLocal``
-2. Add the published artifacts from maven local to your spring boot project dependency.
+2. Add the published artifacts from maven local to your Spring Boot project dependency.
 Example for gradle project:
    	``compile('com.github.joffryferrater:abac-pep-spring-security:0.5.1')``<br>
    	``compile('com.github.joffryferrater:xacml-resource-models:0.5.1')``
 3. Create a global method security configuration class.
 Example below: